nglasl/silverstripe-mediawesome/README.md

 A media holder request may have optional date, category and tag filters, which are extendable by developers.

-Retrieve the date filter form in the media holder template:
+The following on the media holder template allows a user to select a date, and then see media pages for and prior to that date:

 ```php
 $DateFilterForm